 See?
 Nice and fluffy, soft, salty and a little bit tangy.

-- Preheat your oven to 400 degrees F. Line a rimmed baking sheet with parchment paper and set it aside.
+Preheat your oven to 400°F. Line a rimmed baking sheet with parchment paper and set it aside.

-- Place the baking sheet in the center of the preheated oven and bake for about 15 minutes, or until lightly golden brown, rotating once during baking.
+Place the baking sheet in the center of the preheated oven and bake for about 15 minutes, or until lightly golden brown, rotating once during baking.
+Remove from the oven and allow to set briefly before serving.